Comparing Titanic vs biggest cruise ship in the world

 Matt Hochberg

-Royal Caribbean's Icon of the Seas will be the world's biggest cruise ship in the world when she launches, so how does it compare to the most well-known ship of all time?
+Royal Caribbean's Icon of the Seas is the world's biggest cruise ship, so how does it compare to the most well-known ship of all time?

 Icon of the Seas vs Titanic